 Now we will add an action “Send an email“, which will notify the manager when a new employee details are created on the SharePoint list with the full name.

-Now our flow is ready to run.
-So just save it and test it manually.
-When we enter first name and last name on SharePoint list:
+Now, our flow is ready to run.
+So save it and test it manually.
+When we enter first name and last name on the SharePoint list:

 But we can see it will contact the first name and last name on the mail:

-This is how to do concatenate two strings from SharePoint list on Microsoft flow.
+This is how to concatenate two strings from the SharePoint list in Power Automate.
 You can download this flow from here.

 Example-3: Concatenate a string with a number